Affinage

 Open questions at the time

-Evidence Reciprocal co-immunoprecipitation, immunofluorescence colocalization, cycloheximide chase with MG132 rescue in colorectal cancer cells and xenografts
+Evidence Reciprocal co-IP, immunofluorescence colocalization, cycloheximide chase, MG132 rescue, and TOP/FOPflash reporter with PYCR2 re-expression in colorectal cancer cells

 PMID:41656306